No products in the cart.

 Right Pots for Alocasia Frydek

-Make sure the plant has ample room to expand in their pots, preferably 10″ inches of depth, and re-pot it when you notice its roots becoming bound.
+Make sure the plant has ample room to expand in its pots, preferably 10″ inches of depth, and re-pot it when you notice its roots becoming bound.

 Pruning is essential when we are talking about alocasia plant care.
 Without removing old leaves and tending to the plant’s size, the younger leaves would have a lot fewer resources available to grow.
 The aforementioned is essential as the plant’s growth is directly affected by how well you prune it.